-It is not unusual for criminal defendants who have been convicted of a crime in one jurisdiction to retain an appellate attorney from another State to represent them on the appeal of their criminal conviction in their home State.
+It is not unusual for criminal defendants who have been convicted of a crime in one jurisdiction to retain an appellate attorney from another state to represent them on the appeal of their criminal conviction in their home state.
 The defendant, their family, or other representatives can choose to adopt this course of action for any number of reasons.

 The most important issue - particularly when there has already been a loss at trial and the stakes are high - is to select a skilled and experienced appellate attorney who promotes a certain comfort level among the defendant and their advisors.
 Local talent is not the only talent.
-Depending upon the facts and circumstances of the matter, the defendant's needs may be better served by an attorney from another State.
-In selecting counsel in these situations, the defendant should be concerned with more than the attorney's physical location and purported local connections.
+Depending upon the facts and circumstances of the matter, the defendant's needs may be better served by an attorney from another state.
+In selecting appellate counsel in these situations, the defendant should be concerned with more than the attorney's physical location and purported local connections.
 An attorney's skills and level of experience also merit attention, regardless of where their office is situated.

-James S. Friedman, LLC, has significant experience handling appeals for clients in State and Federal appellate courts throughout the United States.
+James S. Friedman, LLC, has significant experience handling appeals for clients in state and federal appellate courts throughout the United States.
 Mr. Friedman has been provisionally admitted to practice in other courts on a case-by-case basis to represent clients on appeal.
-Geographical location does not necessarily have to be a bar to selecting the attorney that a defendant views as the most capable for their needs.Working with local counsel in State and Federal Appellate Courts throughout the United States
+Geographical location does not necessarily have to be a bar to selecting the attorney that a defendant views as the most capable for their needs.Working With local counsel in State and Federal Appellate Courts Throughout the United States

-Retaining an out-of-State attorney can be a very viable option for defendants who, for whatever reason, are unable to identify a satisfactory attorney locally, and want to look elsewhere for appellate representation.
+Retaining an out-of-state attorney can be a very viable option for defendants who, for whatever reason, are unable to identify a satisfactory attorney locally, and want to look elsewhere for appellate representation.